bulletmark/cdhist/README.md

 4. Added `-a/--purge-always` option to always prune history.

+5. Add `-n/--num-lines` to limit number of lines in output (for `-l/--list` and `--` commands).

-5. Added ability to set default options in `~/.config/cdhist-flags.conf`.
+6. Added ability to set default options in `~/.config/cdhist-flags.conf`.

-6. Parses options/arguments using standard Python argparse.
+7. Parses options/arguments using standard Python argparse.

-7. Let setuptools build the main program stub rather than install our own.
+8. Let setuptools build the main program stub rather than install our own.

-8. Min Python version up from 3.4 to 3.7.
+9. Min Python version up from 3.4 to 3.7.

-9. Now installed as a Python package (directory) rather than a module (single file).
+10. Now installed as a Python package (directory) rather than a module (single file).

-10. Some of these changes slow the program down but architecture is changed so the program is run once only, not twice as it ran before.
+11. Some of these changes slow the program down but architecture is changed so the program is run once only, not twice as it ran before.
 Second run was to save the new directory after `cd` had validated it, but now we validate it ourself before passing to `cd`.
 So net